 Are you a popular professional in your industry?
-Are you a microinfluencer?
+Are you a micro-influencer?
 Are you Instagram famous?

 In today’s social media driven society, many people have used digital platforms to grow an audience of fans online.
 If you already have any sort of influence or a following, self-publishing could be a good option for you because you won’t have to work as hard to sell your book.

-Imagine if a popular mom blogger that focuses on potty training techniques released a children’s book about potty training.
+Imagine if a popular mom blogger who focuses on potty training techniques released a children’s book about potty training.
 She would have a preexisting audience ready and waiting to purchase her book.
 So, that’s something to consider when deciding whether or not to self-publish.
 You don’t need to have a large social media following ahead of time—I certainly didn’t.
 However, if you do, you will have an advantage when it comes to both self-publishing and traditional publishing.
 Many traditional publishers now look at your social media following and level of influence when reviewing your proposal, so that could give you a leg up when trying to get a book deal.

 4. Do you need your book to be in bookstores?

-Traditional publishers will handle retail distribution of your book.
+Traditional publishers will handle the retail distribution of your book.
 As a self-published author, contrary to popular belief, it’s not impossible to get your books into bookstores.
 My books are in bookstores all around the world so I know for a fact that it’s possible.

 The caveat?
 It’s not automatic.
 You may have to reach out to bookstores directly and market your books to them in order to get a coveted spot on their shelves.

 Sometimes this is a deal breaker for aspiring children’s authors who dream of their books being in major bookstores around the world.
-If you’re feeling a bit discouraged about the extra work, I have one question for you: When is the last time you purchased a book from a physical bookstore?
+If you’re feeling a bit discouraged about the extra work, I have one question for you: When was the last time you purchased a book from a physical bookstore?
 Sometimes when I ask this, people realize that they haven’t actually visited a bookstore in years.
-If you tend to purchase your books online (as many people do), self-publishing makes it easy to sell your books to people all around the world and being in major bookstores may not be as much as a deal breaker as you originally thought.
+If you tend to purchase your books online (as many people do), self-publishing makes it easy to sell your books to people all around the world, and being in major bookstores may not be as much of a deal breaker as you originally thought.

 5. Can you afford to self-publish?

 Self-publishing a book, especially a children’s book, requires an investment of time and money.
-Whereas a novel would not typically require illustrations, beautifully-illustrated picture books come at a cost that you will have to pay upfront.
+Whereas a novel would not typically require illustrations, beautifully illustrated picture books come at a cost that you will have to pay upfront.
 Illustrations range greatly in price, depending on the illustrator, and the cost to produce a picture book will vary for that reason.

 Having said that, I would plan to budget a minimum of $5000-$7000 to bring your children’s book to life.

-Looking at the lower end of my estimate, let me break that down a bit: in a standard 32 page picture book, a $5000 budget would roughly be the equivalent of 16 typeset two-page spread illustrations at $250 each ($4000), plus $500 for an editor, and $500 for a cover design.
+Looking at the lower end of my estimate, let me break that down a bit: in a standard 32-page picture book, a $5000 budget would roughly be the equivalent of 16 typeset two-page spread illustrations at $250 each ($4000), plus $500 for an editor, and $500 for a cover design.

 Now this is just an example, there are no hard and fast rules for how much it costs to produce a professional, nicely illustrated children’s book and many factors play a role in the price.
 In your search for freelancers, you will find illustrators that charge less than $250 per page and ones that charge triple that.
 The same goes for editors or cover designers.
-The power of self-publishing however, is that you can set your budget and find freelancers that can work within those means.
+The power of self-publishing, however, is that you can set your budget and find freelancers who can work within those means.
 Be sensible.
 If you know you have a budget of $5000, don’t try to hire the popular award-winning illustrator that charges $5000 per page.
 You can’t publish a book with only one page, no matter how nicely it’s drawn!

 If you can’t currently afford to cover the costs of self-publishing, consider a crowdfunding campaign to get an injection of cash that you can put towards your publishing endeavor.
 Or, simply devise a strategy to save until you get the amount of money you need to publish your book.